-Peruvian exports grew to US $44.2 billion in 2017 and are expected to reach US $50 billion in 2018.
-In 2012, the exports achieved their best record yet: US $47.4 billion, as a result of extraordinary high commodity prices.
+Peruvian exports grew to US $49.1 billion in 2018, an increase of $4.2 billion from 2017.
+This also means that 2018 surpassed the previous export record of $47.4 billion in 2012.
 Peru’s two leading export sectors today are mining (traditional products) and agriculture (non-traditional products).
 Mining includes many different metals, so even though it represents a traditional export, it is quite diversified.
 Copper is the largest export from Peru, followed by gold, a precious metal.
 Zinc, lead, molybdenum, silver and tin are some of the many other metals Peru exports.

 A successful productive diversification policy has contributed to the increase in Peru’s non-traditional exports, especially in the agricultural, fishing, chemical and textile sectors.
 Agricultural exports have new leaders in fruits, such as table grapes, avocado, blueberries, mandarins, mangoes, organic bananas, to name only a few.
 Vegetables like asparagus, artichokes, onion and ginger are also important.
 Quinoa is a Super Food Peru, with exports continuing to grown and Peruvian manufacturers continuing to develop many value added presentations of it.
 Coffee and cacao are products grown in the warm weather regions of Peru and both offer conventional forms as well as specialty and organic varieties.
 Fisheries in Peru provide primarily fish oil and fish meal in the traditional exports group, but also are part of the non-traditional products, which include giant squid, shrimp, scallops, mahi mahi and many others, in an assortment of presentations.